JoeHughes9877/JoeHughes9877/README.md

 - 🔭 I’m currently working on improving my knowledge of API integration and React by rebuilding my quotes application with new features and enhancements.
 - 🌱 I’m learning React and Godot to expand my skills in front-end development and game development.
 - 🤔 I’m looking for opportunities to grow my industry knowledge and connect with others in the field.
+- 📫 How to reach me:
+- Discord: assassin9877
+- Email: joeydarlo1000@gmail.com

 <!--